MatthewClark2/SeminarProject/src/main/resources/prj.clark.alchemy/LanguageSpec.md

 * Index `[]` - takes between two and four arguments.
 The preceding value must be `Indexed`, and all values inside the brackets must resolve to integers.
 If either of these conditions is not met, then a `TypeMismatchException` will be thrown.
 For more information about how the actual indexing works, see [below](#Lists).
 * Ternary `condition ? value if true : value if false` - basic conditional code execution.
 The initial expression is reduced to a boolean, and then one of the two cases will be executed and returned.
 Note that the unevaluated portion of code will not be executed at all.

+An example of a ternary expression would be `true ?
+5 : 0`.
+The colon in a ternary has a higher precedence that a colon in the embedded expressions.
+For example, `False ?
+1:[2, 3] : 4` returns `[2, 3, 4]`, not `4`.

 ### Binding
 Binding a value to an identifier is remarkably straightforward: just use a single equals sign.
 Due to the dynamic duck-typing system, variables declaration and definition is done in a single step.